 Some dogs consume such large quantities of water that their bladders simply cannot hold it all.
-Some owners are aware that their dogs are drinking a lot of water, but most are surprised when the urinalysis shows that the dog has dilute urine.
+Some owners are aware that their dogs are drinking a lot of water, but most are surprised when the urinalysis shows that the dog has diluted urine.

 That probem is easily detected through a measurement called “specific gravity” which compares the amount of dissolved biochemicals in the dog’s urine to pure water, which contains none.
 A urine specific gravity approximately equal to the water confirms excessive water consumption.
 Your veterinarian will probably order blood tests to determine if your dog has an underlying disease that would cause him to drink excessively.

 - Cushing’s disease